clamsproject/clams-python/documentation/introduction.rst

 appmetadata()
 """""""""""""

 App metadata is a map where important information about the app itself is stored as key-value pairs.
-That said, ``appmetadata()`` method should not perform any analysis on the input MMIF.
+That said, the ``appmetadata()`` method should not perform any analysis on the input MMIF.
 In fact, it shouldn't take any input at all.

 When using :class:`clams.app.ClamsApp`, you have different options to implement information source for the metadata.
 See :meth:`~clams.app.ClamsApp._load_appmetadata` for the options, and <:ref:`appmetadata`> for the metadata specification.